I always felt like a million bucks on Valentine’s Day.

 It wasn’t because I always had some guy bringing me a dozen roses or a bunch of mylar balloons declaring his love to me.
 Nope.
 It was because my Mom always made us feel like we were the most important people in her life.
 It’s one of her favorite holidays of the year and she did the little things to make it extra special for our family.

 I love a good date night with my hubby and we always sneak out on Valentine’s Day to celebrate – but it’s also fun to make it a family affair and make the kids feel extra loved on this day.
-I am sharing five ways that we make Valentine’s Day a special day in our home.
-I will be sharing photos from years ago of some of cherished traditions.
+I am sharing Five Ways that we make Valentine’s Day a Special Day in our home.
+I will be sharing photos from years ago of some of our cherished traditions.

 FIVE WAYS TO MAKE VALENTINE’S DAY SPECIAL FOR KIDS:

-- Write them Valentine’s letters.
+1. WRITE THEM VALENTINE’S DAY LETTERS.
 Tell them all the things you love about them.
-Here are some great ideas of specific compliments you can give them.
-99 Kids Compliments If you have more than one child, have your kids write valentine’s to each other.
+Here are some great ideas for specific compliments you can give them — 99 Kids Compliments.
+If you have more than one child, have your kids write valentines to each other.
 I found glitter hearts of various sizes in a package at Hobby Lobby (also seen at Michael’s and Target) and glued an envelope on the back with their name on it.
 I took red and white twine and hung each of them from the ceiling.

 My Mom always hung them in the entry of our home but mine are hung over my dining room table.
 My kids can’t wait to run downstairs in the morning to find their envelopes filled with notes!
 My Mom raised 5 boys and 1 girl (me) and to this day, my brothers will tell you that they loved reading their notes on Valentine’s Day.

-2. Make a special Valentine’s Day breakfast.
+2. MAKE A SPECIAL VALENTINE’S DAY BREAKFAST.
 Growing up, my Mom made sure we had pink pancakes, pink milk, and even pink eggs.
-Our tradition is to serve strawberry milk, Goldie’s pancakes Goldie’s Pancakes with fresh strawberries, and homemade whipped cream.
+Our tradition is to serve strawberry milk, Goldie’s pancakes with fresh strawberries, and homemade whipped cream.
 The kids get strawberry milk once a year and they look forward to this breakfast.
 I usually set the table the night before, after the kids go to bed.
+Find GOLDIE’S BUTTERMILK PANCAKE RECIPE HERE.

-3. Make and decorate sugar cookies together.
+3. MAKE and DECORATE SUGAR COOKIES TOGETHER.
 There is something about kids cutting out their own sugar cookies that they seem to really enjoy.
 Let them frost them with pink frosting and decorate them with a ridiculous amount of sprinkles.
 It’s a fun bonding tradition to do together and exciting for them to point out which cookies they created.
+Find the BEST SUGAR COOKIE RECIPE HERE.

 Let them do most of the work!
 They love it.
 Let them frost and decorate the sugar cookies with glitter and sprinkles.

-5. Make a beautiful Valentine’s Day place setting or tablescape for a special dinner.
-We try to go out every Valentine’s Day, but many times when they kids were young, we would stay home with them for dinner, get them to bed, and then hit the town just the two of us.
+5. HAVE a SPECIAL VALENTINE’S DAY DINNER.
+Make a beautiful Valentine’s Day place setting or tablescape for a special dinner.
+We try to go out every Valentine’s Day, but many times when the kids were young, we would stay home with them for dinner, get them to bed, and then hit the town just the two of us.

-We have a tradition of doing a Valentine’s Day LOVE pasta with tomato cream sauce, grated parmesan and fresh basil.
+We have a tradition of doing Valentine’s Day LOVE pasta with tomato cream sauce, grated parmesan and fresh basil.
 Two years ago, we even mixed it up and made homemade pizzas together and last year we had a fondue party.
+Find the LOVER’S TOMATO CREAM PASTA RECIPE HERE.

 Setting a fun and festive table is easy.
 I used the glitter hearts that I picked up in the package and placed them on white plates.
 You can print out this free “You are Loved” sign to post at the table.
 Here is the link to the cute sign – You are Loved Print and this site has 100 free printables — Printable Love Notes.